Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

-If you intend to eliminate the entire infestation, then using some other hard-core method is recommended.
+If you intend to eliminate the entire infestation, another hard-core method is recommended.

 How to use Soap and Water

-- Simply add some dish soap into some water and pour the mixture into a spray bottle
+- Add dish soap to water and pour the mixture into a spray bottle.

 - Shake the bottle well before using

-Borax is supposedly considered one of the best insect and roach killers among all.
+Borax is supposedly considered one of the best insect and roach killers.

 When cockroaches ingest Borax, it acts as a stomach poison and destroys their digestive system.

-Moreover, its abrasive nature also destroys the exoskeleton of the roach, making it a strong and potent roach killer.
+Moreover, its abrasive nature also destroys the roach’s exoskeleton, making it a strong and potent roach killer.

-It is deadly and hence it is extremely important to be cautious yourself and keep the substance away from children and pets.
+It is deadly, so it is important to be cautious and keep the substance away from children and pets.

 How to use Borax Baits

-- You can use borax directly as a powder and apply it around the infected areas using a bulb brush.
+- Using a bulb brush, you can use borax directly as a powder and apply it around the infected areas.